-The two most popular universities for studying Spanish in Medellin among foreigners are undoubtedly Eafit (in Poblado) or UPB (in Laureles).
+The two most popular universities for studying Spanish in Medellin among foreigners are undoubtedly EAFIT (in Poblado) or UPB (in Laureles).

-Both universities are private and tuition is relatively expensive, but you do have the benefit of then being eligible for a student visa which allows you to stay in country for a longer period of time compared to a tourist visa.
+Both universities are private and tuition is relatively expensive, but you do have the benefit of then being eligible for a student visa which allows you to stay in the country for a longer period of time compared to a tourist visa.

 I’ve heard mixed opinions about the university language classes, both by people who found them to be a comprehensive solution that helped them learn Spanish over a year, to those who found the curriculum and structure to be too confining.

-There are also a number of private language schools or institutes that specialize only in teaching Spanish to foreigners.
+There are also a number of private language schools or institutes that specialize in teaching Spanish to foreigners.
 These small group classes can be a great way to hit the ground running in the city and to meet fellow travelers as well.

-Toucan Spanish, Total Spanish, and Colombia Immersion are a few of the better known schools, and I’ve heard great things, especially if you are looking for a social circle.
+Toucan Spanish, Total Spanish, and Colombia Immersion are a few of the better-known schools, and I’ve heard great things, especially if you are looking for a social circle.

 One-on-One Spanish Lessons